py-mine/mcstatus/README.md

 ## License

-Mcstatus is licensed under the Apache 2.0 license.
+MCStatus is licensed under the Apache 2.0 license.
 See LICENSE for full text.